{eac}Doojigger Using Doojigger

 eacDoojigger()->{methodName}(...$arguments);

-From within your derivative plugin, simply use $this and from within your extensions, use $this->plugin *.
+From within your derivative plugin, simply use $this and from within your extensions, you may use $this or $this->plugin *.

 $this->{methodName}(...$arguments);